Mouth and oropharyngeal cancer and its treatment can affect your eating and drinking. Get some advice on what can help.

 Loss of taste

-    Changes to your taste can start after radiotherapy, chemotherapy, or biological therapy.
-Food might have a metalic, bitter or salty taste.
+Changes to your taste can start after radiotherapy, chemotherapy, or other treatments.
+Food might have a metallic, bitter or salty taste.
 Or all foods might taste the same.

 Surgery for tongue cancer might make your tongue feel numb and can reduce your sense of taste.

 It is common to lose weight during treatment for mouth and oropharyngeal cancer.
 After treatment, you will need to build yourself up again.
 These suggestions might help:

 - use high calorie versions of food you usually eat (such as whole milk or full fat yogurts)

 - try eating little portions regularly (especially if your appetite is poor or eating is painful)